js-magar/QualyfiAKS/README.md

 - [ ] 6.
 Use ‘containerd’ for the container runtime
 - [ x ] 7.
 Set the node pools to auto scale using the cluster autoscaler
 - [ ] 8.
 Set the pods to auto scale using the horizontal pod autoscaler
-- [ ] 9.
+- [ x ] 9.
 Use an application namespace called ‘production’
 - [ ] 10.
 Use Azure CNI networking with dynamic allocation of IPs and enhanced subnet support
 - [ x ] 11.
 Use AKS-managed Microsoft Entra integration, use the existing EID group ‘AKS EID Admin Group’ for Azure Kubernetes Service RBAC Cluster Admin access
 - [ x ] 12.
 Use Azure role-based access control for Kubernetes Authorization